squinkylabs/SquinkyVCV/docs/filter.md

 **Drive** - Controls the signal level going into the filter.
 More drive gives more distortion.
 Too much and the filter stops working right and gets all flabby.

 **Vol** - Output level control.
 Since the different settings can have a big effect on the level, the Vol control is provided to even things out.
 There is an LED output level meter next to the knob.
-It will track the hottest of the stereo channels, and the red LED comes on at +/- 7 volts, with each step below being -6db.
+It will track the hottest of the stereo channels, and the red LED comes on at +/- 7 volts, with each step below that being -6db.

 **Edge** - Redistributes the distortion in different ways between the four filter elements.
 In the middle all stages have the same gain, like most ladders.
 To the left, the first stages get more distortion than the later one.
 And to the right the later stages get more.

 **Type** - Filter response type.
 Choices are four pole lowpass, three pole lowpass, two pole lowpass, one pole lowpass, two pole bandpass, two pole highpass with one pole lowpass, three pole highpass with one pole lowpass, four pole bandpass, one pole lowpass with notch, three pole allpass with one pole lowpass, three pole highpass two pole highpass, one pole highpass, notch, and phaser.

-Note that many of these filter type are not what you would normally expect from, say a highpass filter.
+Many of these filter type are not what you would normally expect from, say a highpass filter.
 But they are all useful sounds.
 Also note that technically when the resonance it turned up, they are all going to have four poles - of course it is impossible to truly make a one-pole resonant filter.

 **Voicing** - Selects different types of distortion.
-The first selection is the standard one that is pretty close to a Moog.
+The first selection, *Transistor* is the standard one that is pretty close to a Moog.
 The "Asym" ones have a lot of even harmonics, the others are all odd harmonics.
 Some of them, like "Fold", will radically affect the sound.
+The *Clean* settings has no distortion at all.

-**Caps** - Simulates using inaccurate capacitor values.
+**Caps** - Simulates inaccurate capacitor values.
 At the minimum setting, the are all perfectly matched.
 As the value is increased, they go to typical values that would be found in a Moog, up to very imprecise values.
 That said, the effect is pretty subtle, and heard mostly as a reduction in resonance.
-It is more noticable, however, with the "alternate" filter responses.
+It is more noticeable, however, with the "alternate" filter responses.

 **Bass** - Reduces the infamous "bass suck" of the moog filter.
-When it's all the way donw it's like a regular moog, and the bass will decrease as the resonance increases.
+When it's all the way down it's like a regular moog, and the bass will decrease as the resonance increases.
 When Bass is all the way it then there is no bass suck.

 **Slope** - Sets the filter slope continuously between -6 and -24 db per octave.
 Only operational with four pole lowpass.
 The top (fourth) LED is for -24 db/oct, or four poles.

 ## CV and attenuverters

 Many of the controls listed above may also be voltage controlled.
-The CV inputs are clearly labeled.
-Each CV has an associated attenuverted to scale it before it is combined with the control knob.
-Note the the attenuverters default to the middle "off" position, so they must be set to allow the CV to affect the filter.
+Most of the CV inputs are clearly labeled.
+Each CV has an associated attenuverter to scale it before it is combined with the control knob.
+Remember that the attenuverters default to the middle "off" position, so they must be set somewhere else to allow the CV to affect the filter.

 Most of the attenuverters are directly above the CV they control.
 The exception is the lone attenuverter above them that controls the Edge CV.

+The two inputs labeled "CV1" and "CV2" both control the cutoff frequency of the filter.
+The two inputs each have their own attenuverter, then the outputs of the two attenuverters are combined and sent to the cutoff frequency.
+The allows two Fc modulation sources without using an external mixer.

 ## About stereo